 Our unique Domestic Conflict Event Data for every country are current with 2014 data.
 They include:

 Major Government Crises

-NOTE: There are now three years (2011-2013) of the optional LINKS files, which consist of links to source news articles from which each event is counted.
+NOTE: There are now four years (2011-2014) of the optional LINKS files, which consist of links to source news articles for the above events enumerated in the data archive.